apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Horoscope for Sunday, June 9, 2024**
+**Disneyland employee dies after falling from moving golf cart in theme park backstage**

-You can read more about it [here](https://chicago.suntimes.com/horoscopes/2024/06/09/horoscopes-today-sunday-june-9-2024).
+You can read more about it [here](https://abc7.com/post/disneyland-employee-identified-bonnye-mavis-lear-dies-after/14927504/).

 ## Requirements
 - Python 3.8